jasonhuber/personal-goals/README.md

 - [ ] Fix DynamicTableResize (virtualbox vm)
 - [ ] Kristin's phone replacement
 - [X] renew domains
-- [ ] Book tibco now hotel
 - [X] godaddy renewals
+- [ ] refund for mustang title - called 4/26/2016
+- [X] cancel appointment with dr Agins.
+- [ ] upload highchart code for Shailesh to github
+- [ ] register Kaylin for soccer
+- [X] register Kaylin for Piano
+- [X] check school balances
+- [ ] any JRS specific items for session replication across servers?

 ## Specific goals for Amex-Smart:

-- [ ] Jaspersoft SSO - they have a service that will send the user to the login endpoint.
+- [X] Jaspersoft SSO - they have a service that will send the user to the login endpoint.
 They come back with the token in the headers.
 An organization for a user will be held in the JRS repo...
 Users will be pre-created in the repo....
-- [ ] Jaspersoft SSO (ADP) - Need to configure ADP SSO.
+- [X] Jaspersoft SSO (ADP) - Need to configure ADP SSO.
 - [ ] Discuss Organizations.
 They simply need to know how to use them.
 - [X] Custom rest endpoint.
 They want a custom rest endpoint to talk to to run code etc through.